Skip to content

 Currently, the iPhone 16 Pro uses graphite pads to help dissipate heat.
 According to leaker Majin Bu, this could fundamentally change with the iPhone 17.
 An internal source suggests that Apple is currently working on a vapor chamber solution to cool the iPhone more effectively.

 A vapor chamber is a sealed copper container that transports heat without moving parts.
-Liquid inside evaporates at the device’s hot spots and carries the heat as vapor through small channels to another location.
+Liquid inside evaporates at the device’s hot spots and carries the heat as vapor through small channels to another area.
 There, the liquid condenses and flows back to the heat hotspot.

-The leak shows the thermal base part with a structured copper plate featuring fine microchannels—the typical interior of a vapor chamber.
-The size of the plate suggests it is intended to cool a larger area, potentially including the logic board and other modules.
+The leak shows the thermal base part with a structured copper plate with fine microchannels–the typical interior of a vapor chamber.
+The size of the plate suggests it is intended to cool a larger area, possibly including the logic board and other modules.
 The leaked image indicates that the plate extends over the metal frame of the camera module.
 It is conceivable that Apple uses this larger area to dissipate heat more effectively.

 The new A19 Pro chip in the iPhone 17 Pro and 17 Pro Max is likely to require an improved cooling system.
 High heat output is expected not only for gaming but also for AI task calculations.